-The following key focus areas and priorities aim to stimulate sustainable economic growth, promote local agriculture and businesses, and enhance the Shire's appeal as a destination for visitors and tourists over the next four years.
+The following key focus areas and priorities aim to stimulate sustainable economic growth, promote local agriculture and businesses, and enhance the Shire's appeal as a destination for visitors and tourists.

 1. Stimulate Sustainable Business and Job Growth:

 - Provide incentives and support for investments in sustainable industries that promote economic growth while minimising environmental impact. - Facilitate partnerships between businesses, government agencies, and community organisations to foster innovation and job creation in sustainable sectors.